 Get your contracts right

-Your contract with the builder will normally set out agreed stages for payment, providing you're happy with the work.
-It should also let you hold back 10% until you're sure there are no problems to fix.
+Your contract with the builder will normally set out agreed stages for payment, provided you're happy with the work.
+It should also let you hold back 10% of the contract cost until you're sure there are no problems to fix.

 As with all parts of home buying, building, selling or renovating - talk through everything with a lawyer, financial adviser and related experts before you begin.
 Check out our list of useful contacts.

 Keeping the following records can help the build go more smoothly and ensure you end up with the result you want:

 - From day one, keep a diary and take photos of work being done.
 Having these records will make it easier to resolve issues with your builder

 - Put changes or additions in writing for both you and your builder to sign and keep a copy.
 Changes could mean having to change your consents too

 - Make sure you keep any guarantees and instruction manuals for the materials used in your home.

 Meet with an expert